aleontiev/pyresource/README.md

 - Each resource belongs to a **space** (a namespace)
 - Resources can have **link**-type fields that reference other resources within the same space
 - Each space is hosted on a **server** which is exposed at a particular URL
-- Users interact with resources by sending **actions** to the server's **endpoints** as HTTP requests
+- Users interact with resources by sending **actions** to the server as HTTP requests
-- Each space, resource, and field belonging to a server (and the server itself) has a unique endpoint and URL
+- Each space, resource, and field belonging to a server (and the server itself) has a unique **endpoint** and URL
-- Resource constructs a **query** object for each request from the request URL and body
+- Resource constructs a **query** object for each request from the request path, querystring, and body
+- Certain querystring parameter groups called **features** are given special treatment

 ## Getting Started